jeffre-h/NHL-Salary-Projection-Model/README.md

 ## 5. Visualizations

-Projected vs. Actual salaries for 2023 free agents
+Projected vs. Actual salaries for 2023 free agents.
+For more visualizations, all NHL players or strictly Canucks players, checkout the other files in the github,

 ### Centres
 ![centre_fa](https://github.com/jeffre-h/NHL_Salary_Projection_Machine_Learning_Model/assets/104662025/7169ad8c-775b-4258-b531-66ae22bdfd27)